syedayaan817/Stock-Advisor-Project/README.md

 🚀 Stock Analysis with LLM & Yahoo Finance API

-A Python-based stock analysis tool that integrates Local LLM (Large Language Model) and Yahoo Finance API to extract insights, trends, and news for a given stock.
+A Python-based stock analysis tool that integrates AutoGen Local LLM (TinyLLaMA) and Yahoo Finance API to extract insights, trends, and news for a given stock.

 📌 Features